On the power quantum computation over real Hilbert spaces: Real simulation

 \end{proof}

 We are now ready to define the real simulation for a separable computation.
 We will consider the case of two subsystems, but the same techniques generalize for any number of subsystems.
-Also, we will only consider a measurement, but arbitrary separable super-operators can also be considered.